-Waste Management Curbside transported paint from their HHW customers back to their facility in Denver for processing.
+Waste Management Curbside transported paint from their HHW customers back to their facility in Denver for screening, separation, and consolidation.

 Waste Management of Colorado transported roll off containers of unwanted latex paint to their facility, Conservation Services, Inc., in Bennett, CO for processing.